selldinesh/SAI-Challenger/BACK2BACK_TRAFFIC.md

 ## Question ?

-- What else should be done inorder for Ethernet108 interface to start receive packets
+- Can you please let us know what else should be done in order for Ethernet108 interface to start receive packets.